While They Lost Trust, You Found the Openings

 The Claude Deployment Specialist

-Drama: Anthropic closed a $30 BILLION funding round (valuation: $380B).
-Then dropped Claude Sonnet 4.6 — second major model release in two weeks.
-Meanwhile OpenAI pursuing $100B in funding at $830B valuation.
+The Drama: Anthropic closed a $30 BILLION funding round (valuation: $380B).
+Then dropped Claude Sonnet 4.6, their second major model release in two weeks.
+Meanwhile OpenAI is pursuing $100B in funding at $830B valuation.
+The AI arms race just entered its "unlimited budget" phase.

-"Claude Enterprise Integration" — help companies deploy Claude for specific workflows (customer support, content, code review, research). $5K–$20K per engagement.
+"Claude Enterprise Integration Package" — help companies deploy Claude for specific workflows: customer support, content operations, code review, research pipelines.
+Includes API setup, prompt engineering, and workflow documentation. $5,000–$20,000 per engagement (AI Consultants average $124K/yr full-time per ZipRecruiter Q1 2026; Glassdoor reports $150K–$180K for AI implementation roles; independents bill $150–$300/hr per Stack Pricing Guide 2025; priced at 20–60 hr engagement).
 Anthropic is spending $30B to win.
 You're the person who helps companies use what they're building.

 💬 Money Move #2